-A staple food in the South for a long time, there are many varieties of apples that go way beyond the Red Delicious or the Granny Smith you see at the stores or farmer's market—and many of these beauties are better for one use or another.
-For example, Abermarle Pippin are best for cider.
-While Arkansas Black actually improve in flavor while they are in storage, so are good for keeping to eat fresh.
-My mother always used grocery-store Granny Smiths in her pies, but with a new interest in heirloom vegetables and fruits, start looking for alternatives to pop up at your local farmer’s market or grocery.
-Whether you grow them yourself (and you should!), or buy them, the apple harvest can last from June until early November, so that’s how we’ve decided to break up our picks for the best apples for pie.
+A staple food in the South for a long time, there are many other apple varieties besides the ones you normally find at the store —and many of these beauties are better for one use or another.
+For example, Albermarle Pippins are best for cider.
+Arkansas Black actually improves in flavor while they are in storage, making them good for snacking.
+With the renewed interest in heirloom vegetables and fruits, start looking for alternative varieties at your farmer's market or nearby apple orchard.
+If you happen to purchase too much fruit for your baking project, it is easy to freeze apples until you can use the.
+The apple harvest can last from June until early November, so that's how we've decided to break up our picks for the best apples for pie.
 Here are just a few of the more unconventional picks that we recommend.

 ‘Carolina Red June': This pale yellow selection originated in North Carolina.
 Sometimes you'll see this early, aromatic fruit blushed with red.
 This apple isn't a good storing apple, so if you get your hands on some of these beauties, either eat them fresh or bake them into a pie.